BU-ISCIII/relecov-tools/README.md

 Options:
   -j, --json_file PATH      json file containing lab metadata -i, --input_folder PATH   Path to input files
-  -o, --output-dir,            Directory where the generated output will be saved.
-  -s, --software_name TEXT  Name of the software/pipeline used.
+  -o, --output_dir, TEXT    Directory where the generated output will be saved -s, --software_name TEXT  Name of the software/pipeline used.
   --update                  If the output file already exists, ask if you want
                             to update it.